robberthalff/robberthalff/content/blog/adding_flutter_examples_to_hugo.md

 ### Step 4: Missing FontManifest.json

-When you serve the example you'll notice that `main.dart.js` will try to load a `FontManifest.json` even though the example itself is not using any fonts or icons.
+When you serve the example you might notice that `main.dart.js` will try to load a `FontManifest.json` even though the example itself is not using any fonts or icons.
 In order to make this file available you must create it manually.

-It contents depends on which fonts your application is using.
+It's contents will depend on which fonts your flutter example is using.

 A good default would be:
 ```json
 [